 - Earned media activity refers to engagement that has not been paid for, in the form of mentions, follows or coverage.
 Effective earned media attracts prospects who are already qualified and receptive to making a purchase.

 - Paid media refers to channels where you pay to compete for position and visibility.
-Bigger spend means your content will reach more potential consumers.
+Bigger spending means your content will reach more potential consumers.

 Each has merits and all can work in harmony.
 A strong, consistent brand that creates high-quality content will attract engagement via mentions, follows and coverage, and may choose to supplement this with paid promotion to increase their reach at all stages of the marketing funnel.